Last Updated –

 Few life milestones state security and stability more than having your own home.
 Fortunately, you have a few options if you’re a prospective homeowner.

-In this article, we give a rundown of your options and sprinkle a few tips.
+In this article, we give a rundown of your options for getting a home loan in the Philippines and sprinkle a few tips.
 Let’s go!

 What is a Home Loan?

 Also known as a mortgage, a home (housing) loan is an amount of money borrowed from financial institutions for the purposes of purchasing/building/renovating a residential property.
 The borrower will then have to repay the amount monthly with interest over an agreed-upon timeframe, which usually spans 10-30 years, depending on the nature of the loan.

 If you are a member of PAG-IBIG and are eligible to apply for a PAG-IBIG housing loan, you can borrow with a maximum payment term of 30 years.